videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/docs/readme.md

 To configure application permissions for your app in the Azure app registrations portal: under an application's API permissions page, choose Add a permission, select Microsoft Graph, and then choose the permissions your app requires under Application permissions.

-The following screenshot shows the Application Permissions required for Microsoft Graph Conditional Access Automation.
+The following screenshot shows the Application Permissions required for Microsoft Graph Conditional Access automation.

 Generate The Application Secret for your app in the app registration portal.